Blogs

 What is Permaculture?

-Permaculture can be understood as the growth of the agricultural ecosystem in a self-sufficient and sustainable way.
-Moreover, it’s a term used to describe an intentional system of agriculture and settlement which aims to reflect the interrelationships and sustainability of natural ecosystems.
+Permaculture is the practice of growing food and managing land in a self-sufficient and sustainable way.
+It is a system of agriculture and settlement that reflects the balance and interconnections found in natural ecosystems.

-Based on the idea of sustainable development, permaculture is a global ethic method for designing integrated systems to operate in harmony with human activities and natural ecosystems.
+Based on sustainable development, permaculture uses integrated systems that work in harmony with both human activities and nature.

 While using all the natural components of the ecosystem like composting the waste into useful organic matter and manure, one can save up a lot of money which would otherwise be spending on conventional farming.